LSeixas98/LSeixas98/README.md

 **Senior Software Engineer | AI & Machine Learning Enthusiast | Full-Stack Developer**

+I'm a software developer from Brazil, with extensive experience in both front-end and back-end development, as well as documentation and prototyping of solutions.
+Throughout my career, I've built, managed, documented, and prototyped dozens of **e-commerce, educational, and administrative systems**, impacting thousands of users—including solutions used by more than **1.5 million** students in Paraná’s public education network.

-I'm a software developer from Brazil, currently beginning my journey into the world of **Artificial Intelligence and Machine Learning**.
+I'm also beginning my journey into the world of **Artificial Intelligence and Machine Learning**.
 My primary focus is on understanding the fundamentals of data processing, model building, and experimentation.
 I'm passionate about applying my strong programming background to real-world challenges through hands-on projects, competitions, and open-source collaborations.

-Throughout my career, I've developed and managed dozens of **e-commerce, educational, and administrative systems**, impacting thousands of users—including solutions used by more than **1.5 million students** in Paraná’s public education network.

 ---